 Doctoraal (M2) in Biologie university of Utrecht 1978

-Diploma of the Art school of Arnhem 1985
+Diploma (MA2) of the Art school of Arnhem 1985

-She has performed and shown work extensively in France, including at the Pompidou Centre, Paris; the CRAC in Sète; the Paris–Villette theater and in many international galleries and museums including among others The Museum of Contemporary Art in Zagreb; the Black Mountain College Museum + Arts Center in Asheville, North Carolina; the Espai d’Art Contemporani de Castelló, Spain; the New Musem, New York; the Armenian Center for Contemporary Experimental Art, Yerevan; Furtherfield gallery (formerly HTTP) in London and NIMk in Amsterdam, and in festivals such as the MoscowFilm Festival; the International Film Festival of Rotterdam and the Stuttgarter Filmwinter (1prize 2011), and on online platforms as Rhizome.org and Turbulence
+She has performed and shown work extensively in France, including at the Jeu de Paume; the Centre Pompidou, Paris; the CRAC, Sète; the Paris–Villette theater and in more than hunderd international galleries and museums including The Museum of Contemporary Art, Zagreb; the Black Mountain College Museum + Arts Center, Asheville, North Carolina; the Espai d’Art Contemporani de Castelló, Spain; the New Musem, New York; the Armenian Center for Contemporary Experimental Art, Yerevan; Furtherfield gallery, London; Aksioma, Ljubljana, and NIMk, Amsterdam, in festivals such as the MoscowFilm Festival; the International Film Festival, Rotterdam and the Stuttgarter Filmwinter (1prize 2011), and on online platforms as Rhizome.org and Turbulence

 Annie Abrahams was born as a farmer's daughter in a small village in the Netherlands in 1954.
 When she is going to high school for the first time, she stays mute for three days, the time necessary to learn to express herself otherwise than in the local dialect.
 Having obtained a doctoral in biology in 1980 she leaves her post as an assistant researcher at the university because her colleagues didn't appreciate she read Dostojevski in her spare time.
 Annie is teaching biology at high school and obtains a diploma in painting at the art school in 1986.
 In 1987, with a two years grant from the Dutch government for young artists she is going to live in France, where she stays until now.

 When studying biology I had to observe a colony of monkeys in a zoo.
 I found this very interesting because I learned something about human communities by watching the apes.
 In a certain way I watch the internet with the same appetite and interest.
 I consider it to be a universe where I can observe some aspects of human attitudes and behaviour without interfering. (for instance in ViolenceS http://bram.org/indexviolence.html )